Tai peoples

-Tai peoples are the populations who speak (or formerly spoke) the Tai languages.
-There are a total of about 93 million people of Tai ancestry worldwide, with the largest ethnic groups being Dai, Thai, Isan, Lao, Shan, Ahom, Zhuang, Tày, Nùng, Táy, and some Northern Thai peoples.
+The Tai peoples are groups of people who speak the Tai languages.
+There are a total of about 93 million people of Tai ancestry worldwide, with some of the largest groups being the Thai, Lao, Shan, and Zhuang.
+Tai groups are scattered throughout much of Mainland Southeast Asia, southern China, and Northeast India, and make up the majority of the population in Thailand and Laos.